 – If the display is blank, press any button to turn on the Instant Pot.

 – To start pressure cooking, some models have a Start button.
+Press Start.

 – Other models automatically start.
-Choose the program and select the cook time and after a few seconds, the Instant Pot display changes to On, which means the Instant Pot has started cooking.
+A few seconds after you program it, the Instant Pot display changes to On, which means it has started cooking.

 Recipes for the Instant Pot